Skip to main content

 Human History

 Arrau turtle eggs and meat have been harvested by indigenous and mestizo communities along the Orinoco for thousands of years.
 Indigenous Orinoco peoples developed sophisticated practices for harvesting eggs during nesting aggregations.
 During the colonial period and 19th century, commercial-scale exploitation of Arrau turtles for their oil (used for cooking, lighting, and soap-making) decimated populations across their range.
-Venezuelan naturalist Alexander von Humboldt, visiting the Orinoco in 1800, documented the massive harvesting operations and expressed concern about unsustainable exploitation.
-By the 20th century, populations had collapsed to a fraction of their former abundance.
-Venezuelan conservation authorities began protection programs in the 1960s–70s, establishing this refuge as a cornerstone of recovery efforts.
+[1] Venezuelan naturalist and explorer Alexander von Humboldt, visiting the Orinoco in 1800, documented the massive harvesting operations and expressed concern about unsustainable exploitation.
+By the 20th century, populations had collapsed to a fraction of their former abundance — from an estimated 330,000 nesting females around 1800 on the middle Orinoco alone to as few as 700–1,300 by the early 2000s.
+[1] Venezuelan conservation authorities began protection programs in the 1960s–70s, establishing this refuge as a cornerstone of recovery efforts.

 Park History

-The Tortuga Arrau Wildlife Refuge was formally established to protect the primary nesting beaches of the Arrau turtle (Podocnemis expansa) on the Orinoco River.
-The refuge was created following the dramatic population collapse caused by centuries of egg and meat harvesting.
+The Tortuga Arrau Wildlife Refuge was formally established by Decree No. 271 on June 7, 1989, to protect the primary nesting beaches of the Arrau turtle (Podocnemis expansa) on the Orinoco River.
+[1] The refuge was created following the dramatic population collapse caused by centuries of egg and meat harvesting.
 INPARQUES manages the refuge in coordination with the Venezuelan Ministry of Environment and has implemented a community-based monitoring and protection program that employs local river communities as turtle nest guardians (guardaplayas).
 This program has been pivotal in rebuilding population confidence among local communities that historically depended on turtle exploitation, transitioning them into conservation stakeholders.
-The refuge's conservation outcomes have been dramatic, with nesting female counts increasing substantially since protection began.
+The refuge's conservation outcomes have been dramatic, with nesting female counts recovering significantly since formal protection began.

 Major Trails And Attractions